jade-nl/dt.styles/README.md

 A large collection of styles for darktable.
 Set up in a hierarchical way.

-The Black & White section houses the same, B&W, files as present in the brand related sections.
-The are renamed (stripped the brand name) and the xml has been checked and fixed where needed.
+Added a Black & White section.
+There are no new files in this section, the relevant B&W files are taken form the brand related sections.
+They are renamed (stripped the brand name) and the xml layout has been checked and fixed where needed.

- This is the first step to create dedicated B&W and Colour sections.
+Next step: A dedicated Colour section